sean-bailey/crossfit/README.md

 ---
 ## Bonus points
-After fixing any issues and making any improvements you would like to see, write another terraform file that would run this as a one-off task in ecs.
+After fixing any issues and making any improvements you would like to see, write another terraform file that would run this as a one-off task in ecs (fargate).

 Take screenshots of the task running with its log output, and commit those to your repo as well.